JustinJ1109/CIS457-Project-3/README.md

 # CIS457-Project-3

-A Client-server implementation of the Surround Game to play online multiplayer using TCP connection
+A Client-server implementation of the Surround Game to play online multiplayer

 ## Surround Game
 The game is simple.
 Choose a number of players.
 Each player will take turns to place a single tile at a time on a 10x10 board.